Michael Dillon: Medical career and Merchant Navy

 Dillon graduated from Trinity in 1951 and began working as a physician in a north Dublin hospital.
 Dillon was inspired by the holistic care he had received at Rooksdown House and decided to implement some of the elements in his own workplace: these included taking the patients on picnic trips, installing a library, providing patients with personal radios, practicing occupational therapy, and engaging the patients in crafts.
 He started donating 10 percent of his income to a grant scheme facilitated by Arthur Millbourne, Canon of Bristol Cathedral, which helped disadvantaged students pay for university.

 In 1952, he started working as a doctor for the Merchant Navy and worked at sea until 1958.
 Throughout his career he took contracts for P&O, British India Steam Navigation Company and the China Navigation Company.
 Editors of Dillon's posthumous autobiography, Jacob Lau and Cameron Partridge, write that whilst recalling his experiences in the Navy, Dillon revealed some of his entrenched imperialist and xenophobic views.
 However, he also wrote about his experiences of seeing racial integration at The Mission to Seafarers and feeling the injustice of exploitation of people in India.
-Dillon also tried to escape his prior conditioning by reading widely, including the works of George Gurdjieff, Peter Ouspensky, Tuesday Lobsang Rampa.
+Dillon also tried to escape his prior conditioning by reading widely, including the works of George Gurdjieff, Peter Ouspensky, and Tuesday Lobsang Rampa.
 Dillon discovered that Rampa, author of The Third Eye, lived in Dublin and decided to visit him for a fortnight in 1957 to seek mentorship in Buddhism.
 Although Rampa was later discovered to be a fraud, Dillon still claimed that he had learned a lot from him.
 Dillon was inspired by Rampa to spend time in India and pursue the religion further.

 When not working onboard ships, Dillon found other medical work; in 1957 he started working at an NHS hospital in the Port of London, then moved back to Oxford to work in the laboratory of George de la Warr, eventually being dismissed due to his uncertain financial situation and his scepticism of the laboratory's scientific rigour.
 In early 1958, Dillon was back at sea and his ship stopped in Calcutta.
 He used this as an opportunity to learn more about Buddhism.
 He travelled to Bodh Gaya to visit the Mahabodhi Temple, where he met Dhardoh Rimpoche.
 Although Dillon was not initially interested in converting to Buddhism, he started to feel at home in the culture.
 Rimpoche urged Dillon to visit Kalimpong the next time he came to India.